tudor1204/GoogleCloudPlatform/ai-ml/gke-a100-jax/README.md

 # JAX 'Hello World' on GKE + A100-80GB

-> **🧪 Preview:** This repository contains assets in development.
-Should not be used in a production system.

 ## Goal

 This repository contains instructions to create a GKE cluster in Google Cloud